Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 • Travel: We do not arrange flights or domestic travel, but are happy to advise on suitable connections and assist you with any aspect of planning your journey.
 See under "Getting There" for general travel information.

-• Alcoholic drinks (beer/cider can be purchased from the village store on Day 1 and Day 4).
+• Alcoholic drinks (beer/cider can be purchased from the village store on arrival day and on the last day of sledding if required).

 Good To Know »